Trustworthy Transfer Learning: A Survey: Knowledge Trustworthiness

 \subsection{Privacy}

-Privacy protection aims to prevent the unauthorized access or misuse of data that can directly or indirectly reveal sensitive private information, e.g., age, gender, login credential, fingerprint, medical records, etc. In recent years, privacy concerns in understanding the trustworthiness of artificial intelligence (AI) systems have been emphasized in released AI ethics guidelines~\shortcite{jobin2019global,EuropeanGuidelines} and legal laws (e.g., General Data Protection Regulation (GDPR)~\shortcite{goodman2017european} and California Consumer Privacy Act (CCPA)~\shortcite{harding2019understanding}).
-Maintaining privacy is critical in privacy-sensitive applications, such as patient clinical data analytics~\shortcite{dayan2021federated} and mobile keyboard prediction~\shortcite{hard2018federated}.
+Privacy protection aims to prevent the unauthorized access or misuse of data that can directly or indirectly reveal sensitive private information, e.g., age, gender, login credential, fingerprint, medical records, etc. In recent years, privacy concerns in understanding the trustworthiness of artificial intelligence (AI) systems have been emphasized in released AI ethics guidelines~\cite{jobin2019global,EuropeanGuidelines} and legal laws (e.g., General Data Protection Regulation (GDPR)~\cite{goodman2017european} and California Consumer Privacy Act (CCPA)~\cite{harding2019understanding}).
+Maintaining privacy is critical in privacy-sensitive applications, such as patient clinical data analytics~\cite{dayan2021federated} and mobile keyboard prediction~\cite{hard2018federated}.
 Particularly, privacy protection in transfer learning frameworks focuses on preventing the leakage of private source data during the knowledge transfer process.
 This concern has inspired privacy-preserving transfer learning frameworks designed to transfer knowledge from a private source domain to a specific target domain while ensuring data privacy.
 One key principle of these frameworks is that all source data remains stored locally, with only the updated source models/hypotheses being shared securely.